Boosting fluxons for ballistic-logic power using an Aharonov-Casher ring: Introduction

+A recent thrust for SFQ logic aims to scale up the operating gate count in circuits, e.g.~ref.~\onlinecite{TolpygoETAL2015, Tzimpragos}.
+Related to this, small bit-storage capacity memory is studied as a register~\cite{Register1, Register2, Register3}, which in general is made from a sequence of 1-bit latches named shift registers~\cite{ShiftRegister}.
+Larger memory is studied as RAM which tests SFQ logic in a Von-Neumann architecture~\cite{RAM1, RAM2, RAM3}.
+Traditionally, bias current (in RSFQ) is sourced to the chip ground plane yielding a combined current that increases with the number of gates and imposes a limitation analogous to power-density limitations in CMOS electronics~\cite{Mukhanov2011}.
+A rarely implemented method to reuse bias current, called serial biasing or bias-current recycling \cite{CurrentRecycling0, CurrentRecycling4, CurrentRecycling1, CurrentRecycling3, CurrentRecycling2b} offers one possible solution to this scaling problem.

-For the reversible logic type named Reversible Fluxon Logic (RFL) \cite{WusOsb2020_RFL, LiuqiDesign, OsbWus2020_CNOT, OsbWus2023_BSR__arxiv}, we have recently studied ballistic shift registers (BSRs) \cite{OsbWus2023_BSR__arxiv} which allow fully asynchronous inputs as long as a minimum time delay exists between input bits, and thus they have potential to be clockless.
+For our ballistic logic type called Reversible Fluxon Logic (RFL) \cite{WusOsb2020_RFL, LiuqiDesign, OsbWus2020_CNOT}, we have recently simulated ballistic shift registers (BSRs) \cite{OsbWus2023_BSR}, which are gates that allow fully asynchronous inputs as long as a minimum time delay exists between input bits.
 RFL uses degenerate (equal energy) bit states, where each polarity represents a state.
-Some of its gates use ballistically moving SFQ in long Josephson junctions (LJJs) such that the gates are solely powered by the input bit inertia.
-However, to make BSRs practical, power must be supplied to the SFQ every so often to scale up to a useful register size.
+The logic is considered ballistic because the SFQs move ballistically in long Josephson junctions (LJJs) as transmission lines and because some gates are solely powered by input-bit inertia.
+However, to make BSRs practical, a power source is needed to accelerate bits between gates or pairs of gates.

-In this work, we take inspiration from the Aharonov-Casher effect (ACE) \cite{ACeffect0, ACeffect1, ACeffect2, ACeffect3} for its ring structure and its relation to fluxons.
-Various fluxon types exist in research \cite{Cybart, Topological1, Topological2, Topological3, Topological4, Vlad, Wallraff, McDerETAL2018, AstrDetector}, however, the ACE is fundamentally a self-interference effect of a single fluxon and it is extremely rare in LJJ structures due to various difficult simultaneous requirements including the ability of charge control at the ring center.

-The challenge for our digital logic is the use of different-polarity bit states, and that gates require a minimum input velocity.
-RFL logic uses fluxons in a classical regime for reliability, but more interestingly we can borrow the above ring structure with its two connecting LJJs.
-Fortunately, we find that we can power the bipolar bits with only two separate current biases, modified LJJs, and damping resistors.
-Furthermore, we argue that our specific implementation can enable a large array of these power sources and this allows a scalable shift register memory.